kkots/ggxrd_hitbox_overlay_2211/README.md

 Iffy, 50/50, haven't tested yet but likely to crash or not work properly:

 - Pangaea's Guilty Gear Rev2 Mod: <https://github.com/super-continent/ggxrd-mod>
 It hooks the same functions that I use, namely FN_DEINIT_GAMESTATE.
-It might be possible to first load his mod, then mine, because I sigscan a small portion of the function that doesn't change after anyone's hook.
-If you load my mod first, his mod won't find the function.
+It might be possible to first load their mod, then mine, because I sigscan a small portion of the function that doesn't change after anyone's hook.
+If you load my mod first, their mod won't find the function.

 In a bright future where the Detours library evolves to have a ~~brain~~ ~~*mandatory DLL*~~ *struct with information that we can reach from a hook and confirm it using a magic number*, and creates detouring functions that allow multiple ~~modders~~ *hackers* to sigscan and hook the same function without getting stupid conflicts, combining all mods will be possible.
 (Also sigscans need to not break when someone hooks something or modifies the code, but you have to create a copy of the entire EXE in RAM for this so it's a long shot.)